alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 ## What to Monitor

-Ok, now that we've got our theory covered, let's put it into practice and explore our four core monitoring strategies:
+Now that we've got our theory covered, let's put it into practice and explore our four core monitoring strategies:

 ### 1. Monitor Potential Bad Things